List of nearest bright stars

-This list of nearest bright stars is a table of stars found within 15 parsecs (48.9 light-years) of the nearest star, the Sun, that have an absolute magnitude of +8.5 or brighter, which is approximately comparable to a listing of stars more luminous than a red dwarf.
+The following nearest bright stars are found within 48.9 ly of the closest star, the Sun, and have an absolute magnitude of +8.5 or brighter, which is approximately comparable to a listing of stars more luminous than a red dwarf.
 Right ascension and declination coordinates are for the epoch J2000.
 The distance measurements are based on the Hipparcos Catalogue and other astrometric data.
 In the event of a spectroscopic binary, the combined spectral type and absolute magnitude are listed in italics.

 The list is ordered by increasing distance.

 Stars within 10 parsecs

-These stars are estimated to be within 32.6 light years of the Sun.
+These stars are estimated to be within 32.6 light-years of the Sun.

 Stars between 10 and 13 parsecs

 These stars are estimated to be from 32.7 to 42.4 light years distant from the Sun.

 Stars between 13 and 15 parsecs

 These stars are estimated to be from 42.5 to 48.9 light years distant from the Sun.
 A value of 48.9 light years corresponds to a minimum parallax of 66.7 mas.